maciekt07/clicker-game/README.md

 - User profile settings where you can change your name and profile picture
 - Cool sound effects and volume slider
 - Responsive design that adapts to different screen sizes
+- PWA (can be installed on mobile/desktop), and works offline.

 ## 📷 Screenshots